ipeternella/brick-breaker/README.md

 - `Various blocks` to destroy (with many colors, sizes and health points)
 - `Particle effects` that are generated randomly when blocks are destroyed
 - `VFX and SFX` that are played when the balls bounces
 - `Soundtracks`: each level/scene has its own sound track!
 All credits to the artists!

+## DISCLAIMER

-**DISCLAIMER**: This is a `non-commercial` project which was created only for educational purposes.
+This is a `non-commercial` software project which was created only for educational purposes.

+However, external resources, that have been made available by artists on internet websites, have been used in this project.
+Credit is given as follows in the `Soundtracks and Sound Effects` and `Graphics` sections and these artists hold the rights for their respective resources.
+Please, refer to these websites and artists to know more and get the appropriate authorization to use their resources.

-## Brick Breaker's Official Sound Track (OST)
+## Soundtracks and Sound Effects

 ### Soundtracks